 During the 1915-1916 winter season, 166 Marlborough was the home of Miss Emily Dutton Proctor and her niece, Miss Fredrika Gurnsey Holden (daughter of Fred G. Holden and Arabella Gertrude (Proctor) Holden).
 Their primary residence was in Proctor, Vermont.

 During the 1916-1917 and 1917-1918 winter seasons, the Whitwells were living at 166 Marlborough again.

-During the 1918-1919 winter season, it was the home of Horace Binney and his wife, Marie Anne (Sorchan) Binney.
-They moved soon thereafter and by January of 1920 were living at 227 Marlborough.
+During the 1918-1919 winter season, the Whitwells were at The Abbotsford at 186 Commonwealth and 166 Marlborough was the home of Horace Binney and his wife, Marie Anne (Sorchan) Binney.
+They had lived at 136 Beacon during the 1916-1917 season.
+By January of 1920, they were living at 227 Marlborough.

 By the 1919-1920 winter season, the Whitwells had resumed living at 166 Marlborough, and continued to live there continuously until the mid-1930s.

 By the 1920-1921 season, they had been joined by his widowed mother, Mary (Silsbee) Whitwell, and his sister, Natalie Silsbee Whitwell.
 They previously had lived in Milton.
 Mary and Natalie Whitwell continued to live at 166 Marlborough until about 1925, when they moved to an apartment at 308 Commonwealth.